 The Authority may fund all or a portion of the Subordinate Reserve Requirement with a Subordinate Reserve Fund Insurance Policy.
 A Subordinate Reserve Fund Insurance Policy may be an insurance policy, letter of credit, qualified surety bond or other financial instrument deposited in the Subordinate Reserve Fund in lieu of or in partial substitution for cash or securities which is provided by an institution rated, at the time of issuance of such policy, letter of credit, surety bonds or other financial instrument, in one of the two highest long term rating categories by one or more of the Rating Agencies.
-Any such Subordinate Reserve Fund Insurance Policy must either extend to the final maturity of the Series of Subordinate Obligations for which the Subordinate Reserve Fund Insurance Policy was issued, or the Authority must agree, by Supplemental Subordinate Indenture, that the Authority will replace such Subordinate Reserve Fund Insurance Policy prior to its expiration with another Subordinate Reserve Fund Insurance Policy will be required to secure all of the Subordinate Reserve Fund Participating Bonds.
+Any such Subordinate Reserve Fund Insurance Policy must either extend to the final maturity of the Series of Subordinate Obligations for which the Subordinate Reserve Fund Insurance Policy was issued, or the Authority must agree, by Supplemental Subordinate Indenture, that the Authority will replace such Subordinate Reserve Fund Insurance Policy prior to its expiration with another Subordinate Reserve Fund Insurance Policy, or with cash.
+Any such Subordinate Reserve Fund Insurance Policy will be required to secure all of the Subordinate Reserve Fund Participating Bonds.

-The Subordinate Reserve Fund is currently, and will be at the time of issuance of the Subordinate Series 2019/20 Bonds, funded with cash and securities.
-No portion of the Subordinate Reserve Fund has been, or will be at the time of issuance of the Subordinate Series 2019/20 Bonds, funded with a Subordinate Reserve Fund Insurance Policy.
+The Subordinate Reserve Fund is currently, and will be at the time of issuance of the Subordinate Series 2020 Bonds, funded with cash and securities.
+No portion of the Subordinate Reserve Fund has been, or will be at the time of issuance of the Subordinate Series 2020 Bonds, funded with a Subordinate Reserve Fund Insurance Policy.